German nationalism

 German reunification was achieved in 1990 following Die Wende, an event that caused some alarm both inside and outside Germany.
 Germany has emerged as a great power in Europe and in the world; its role in the European debt crisis and the European migrant crisis led to criticism of German authoritarian abuse of its power, especially with regard to the Greek debt crisis, and raised questions within and outside Germany as to its global role.
-Due to post-1945 repudiation of the Nazi regime and its atrocities, German nationalism has generally been viewed in the country as taboo, and people within Germany have struggled to find ways to acknowledge its past while taking pride in its accomplishments.
+Due to post-1945 repudiation of the Nazi regime and its atrocities, German nationalism has generally been viewed in the country as taboo.
 A wave of national pride swept the country during the 2006 FIFA World Cup.
 Far-right parties that stress German national identity and pride have existed since the end of World War II but have never governed.
 According to the Correlates of War project, patriotism in Germany before World War I ranked at or near the top, whereas today it ranks at or near the bottom of patriotism surveys.
 However, there are also other surveys according to which modern Germany is indeed very patriotic.

 History

 Pre-19th century

+Die Tuschen sulln durch recht den chunich erwelen. [...]
+Jsleich tævtzhelant habent irn pfaltzgraven.
+Sahsen.
+Baiern.
+Vranchen. vnd Swaben. (lit.
+'The Germans shall elect the King by right. [...]
+Every German land has its Count Palatine: Saxony, Bavaria, Franconia and Swabia.')